hrbrmstr/webr-vite-duckdb/index.md

 This is what's in it:

 <data-frame-view label="Tags" id="tags-view"></data-frame-view>

+Now, we need to compute the _cumulative sum_ for each day and keep track of _days elapsed_ so we can pass those vectors to our model.

+It's not a horrible SQL query, especially if we break it up using common table expressions (ref: `duckdb.js`):

 ```sql
 -- Setup a date range that spans the entire min/max created_at